 Welcome to the North Carolina Respiratory Care Board

-A Public Hearing is scheduled on September 4, 2014 at 1:00 PM EST at the NCRCB board office located at 1100 Navaho Drive, Suite 242, Raleigh, NC 27609.
-PLEASE NOTE:This hearing will be moved to the new NCRCB location at 125 Edinburgh South Drive, Suite 100 in Cary, NC 27511.
-The purpose of the Public Hearing is to receive public comments concerning proposed Rule changes published in the NC Register, Volume 29, Issue 04, August 15th, 2014 on pages 421-423 for:
+A Public Hearing was held on September 4, 2014 at 1:00 PM EST at 125 Edinburgh South Drive, Suite 100 in Cary, NC 27511.
+The purpose of the Public Hearing was to receive public comments concerning proposed Rule changes published in the NC Register, Volume 29, Issue 04, August 15th, 2014 on pages 421-423 for:

 21 NCAC 61.0401, Continuing Education Requirements For License Holders, is proposed for amendment to require those licensees that elect to complete 12 hours or more of approved continuing education to have at least 6 hours of the continuing education from workshops, panel, seminars, lectures, or symposiums that provide for direct interaction between the speakers and the participants.
 The Board believes that face to face instruction will improve the licensee’s practice of respiratory care.
 The proposed changes allow for continuing education credit for those licensees that provide clinical instruction for respiratory care students.
 The proposed changes are also needed due to examination changes at the National Board for Respiratory Care.
 Click OSMB Review to view the OSMB report.

 You may also submit written comments to Dr. Bill Croft at 125 Edinburgh South Drive, Suite 100 in Cary, NC 27511 or by email at email@example.com.
 Written comment period ends October 14, 2014 at 5:00 PM.